 - Make the dressing.
 Whisk the mayo, Parmesan, honey, lemon juice, and garlic powder until combined.
 Season to taste with salt and pepper.

 - Add top layers then chill.
-Spoon the dressing over the peas then sprinkle the final two layers of shredded cheese and bacon over top.
+Spoon the dressing over the peas then sprinkle the final two layers of shredded cheese and bacon over top of the salad.
 Cover with plastic wrap and chill for at least 1 hour before serving.

 - A decorative twist.
 If you’ve ever seen a 7 layer salad recipe that has a decorative row of sliced eggs around the edge of the bowl, you can do that too.
 Add a line of slices from 3 eggs around the inside of the bowl with the circles facing outwards.
 Then, add chopped eggs overtop the onions (inside the ring of egg slices) and continue layering as instructed.